Solution to the split and multiply puzzle from FiveThirtyEight

 Now we need to find a solution to the following problem

-\[\mathbf{\max_{n \in N}} \, g(n) = \mathbf{\max_{n \in N}} \, \left(\frac{L}{n}\right)^n\]We can calculate derivative in order to find extremum (for \(n \in R\) and \(n \gt 0\))
+\[\mathbf{\max_{n \in N}} \, g(n) = \mathbf{\max_{n \in N}} \, \left(\frac{L}{n}\right)^n\]We can calculate the derivative in order to find extremum (for \(n \in R\) and \(n \gt 0\))

 \[\begin{align} \frac{dg}{dn} &= \frac{d}{dn} \left(\frac{L}{n}\right)^n \\ &= \frac{d}{dn} e^{n \ln \frac{L}{n}} \\ &= g(n) \ln \frac{L}{n\,e} \end{align}\]since \(g(n) \gt 0 \), the derivative is equal to zero only when \(n=\frac{L}{e}\).
-With a second derivative we can actually show that discovered solution is a maximum
+With a second derivative, we can show that discovered solution is a maximum

-\[\begin{align} \frac{d^2g}{dn^2} &= g(n) \left(\left(\ln \frac{L}{e\,n}\right)^2-\frac{1}{n}\right) \end{align}\]It’s very easy to see that if we plug \(n=\frac{L}{e}\) the second derivative will be negative showing that the discovered solution is actually a maximum.
+\[\begin{align} \frac{d^2g}{dn^2} &= g(n) \left(\left(\ln \frac{L}{e\,n}\right)^2-\frac{1}{n}\right) \end{align}\]It’s easy to check that for \(n=\frac{L}{e}\), the second derivative is negative, which shows that the discovered solution is a maximum.

-One last part of the problem remains, since we initially wanted to discover integer solutions, but the discovered solution is not even a rational number when \(L\) is a rational number.
+One last part of the problem remains since we initially wanted to discover integer solutions, but the discovered solution is not even a rational number when \(L\) is a rational number.
 Integer solutions can be found by noticing that the derivative increases in the region \((0, \frac{L}{e})\) and decreases in the region \((\frac{L}{e}, +\infty)\).
-This implies that the two closest integer solutions (\(\left\lfloor \frac{L}{e} \right\rfloor\) and \(\left\lceil \frac{L}{e} \right\rceil\)) are the only two candidates, since all of the integers further away from the candidates are smaller.
+This implies that the two closest integer solutions (\(\left\lfloor \frac{L}{e} \right\rfloor\) and \(\left\lceil \frac{L}{e} \right\rceil\)) are the only two candidates since all of the integers further away from the candidates are smaller.

 Solution